nuxt-contrib/tib/README.md

 ## Jest config

-If you use Jest for testing, you only need to exclude `tib` from the [`transformIgnorePatterns`](https://jestjs.io/docs/en/configuration#transformignorepatterns-array-string) config option:
+If you use Jest for testing, you also need to exclude `tib` from the [`transformIgnorePatterns`](https://jestjs.io/docs/en/configuration#transformignorepatterns-array-string) config option:

 > You could remove the `exclude` in the Babel config above if you only use this module with Jest, but you still need the `dynamic-import-node` plugin